PoonLab/courses/PATH9577Q/Readings/TabularData.md

 ```python
 _ = handle.nextline()  # skip header line
 ```
 In Python 2, I used to be able to use a different function called `next`, but `nextline` pretty much serves the same role: it tells our file object to return the current line and advance to the next line in the file stream.
+(Alternatively, `next` has become a built-in function in Python 3 and we can replace `handle.nextline()` with `next(handle)`.)
 Since I'm not interested in doing anything with this line, I'm assigning it to a dummy variable as indicated with a single underscore (`_`) --- a totally valid and utterly uninformative variable name!

 Now it's time to iterate through the rest of the file and do something with the information contained within.
 We're going to work with prior knowledge about the content of the file - namely, that each row contains the following information:
  * age group